 Yes you can sharpen Schaaf Tools on a CBN wheel.
 If you are going to use a CBN wheel, we recommend using an 80 grit wheel to a double sided 400/1000 grit diamond stone and from there to a stropping paste.
 Even though CBN wheels do not overheat your tools like other regular grinding wheels, we recommend using them at a low speed.

 We have three sets of gouges - the original 12 piece set, a 7 piece set and a 4 piece fishtail set.
-There is no overlap between the sets, and they have been put together to compliment each other.
+There is no overlap between the sets, and they have been put together to complement each other.
 You can see all three sets here:

 At this time, we only offer the sets as is, although we do replace any individual tools that are defective or have been damaged.
 Please contact info@schaaftools for details.